 The rate of the levy is reviewed annually by the Minister of Internal Affairs.
 Your council will advise you of the current rate.
 The levy includes GST.

-The council collects the levy on behalf of the Department of Building and Housing as part of the fees it charges for issuing a building consent.
+The council collects the levy on behalf of the MBIE as part of the fees it charges for issuing a building consent.

-The Department of Building and Housing levy is not the same as the Building Research levy.
+The MBIE levy is not the same as the Building Research levy.
 The latter funds BRANZ (the Building Research Association of New Zealand) which is an entirely different body.
 The two levies are quite separate and are imposed by different Acts of parliament.

 The Building Act does not alter the laws that require electrical work, plumbing, gas fitting and drain laying work to be done by registered people.

-Acceptable solution: a solution approved by the Department of Building and Housing as a way of complying with the Building Code.
+Acceptable solution: a solution approved by the Ministry of Business, Innovation and Employment (MBIE) as a way of complying with the Building Code.
 Acceptable solutions are published in the Approved Documents and often quote familiar documents such as New Zealand standards.

-Accreditation: a certificate of accreditation issued by the Department of Building and Housing states that a specific product, system or method meets nominated provisions of the building code.
+Accreditation: a certificate of accreditation issued by the Ministry of Business, Innovation and Employment (MBIE) states that a specific product, system or method meets nominated provisions of the building code.

 Alternative solution: a design solution which differs totally or partially from solutions given in the Approved Documents yet complies with the building code.